-Richard has 8 years experience as a youth corrections officer & youth social worker; he is a hard-working, dedicated, and trustworthy 38-year-old father of 5 ranging in ages from 6 – 16.
-He enjoys playing baseball, walking the family pup (Kobe) and watching movies with the family.
-He has recently graduated Legal Office Administration and is currently completing his Bachelors in Public Relations both @ Conestoga College.
+Richard has 8 years of experience as a youth corrections officer & youth social worker; he is a hard-working, dedicated, and trustworthy 39-year-old father of 5 ranging in ages from 7 to 17.
+He enjoys playing baseball, walking the family pup (Kobe), and watching movies with the family.
+He has recently graduated from Legal Office Administration and is now an official graduate of the diploma program in Public Relations from Conestoga College.

 What is his story you ask…?

-Richard was born January 1983 to a stay at home Mother of 4 (he is 3rd of all boys) & a Father who was at that time a 10-year veteran Cst. of the Peterborough Police Service who had left policing in or around, (but not related too) Richards birth, and shortly returned to policing thereafter as the youngest Police Chief in Ontario’s history with the Mitchell Police Service (now O.P.P.).
-Richard had a, what was on the surface, very loving, caring, and supportive upbringing within his upper-middle class family.
-It wasn’t until Feb/Mar of 1993 while living in Paris after his Father had accepted the position of Chief of Police there 4 years earlier, that his parents decided to separate and that his real struggles then began; in the end he was just a young boy trying to become the man he thought he needed to be.
+Richard was born in January 1983 to a stay-at-home mother of 4 (he is 3rd of all boys) & a Father who was at that time a 10-year veteran Cst. of the Peterborough Police Service who had left policing in or around, (but not related too) Richards birth, and shortly returned to policing thereafter as the youngest Police Chief in Ontario’s history with the Mitchell Police Service (now O.P.P.).
+Richard had a, what was on the surface, very loving, caring, and supportive upbringing within his upper-middle-class family.
+It wasn’t until Feb/Mar of 1993 while living in Paris after his father had accepted the position of Chief of Police there 4 years earlier, that his parents decided to separate and that his real struggles then began; in the end, he was just a young boy trying to become the man he thought he needed to be.
 This is when things started to become really interesting for him…

 Interesting “how” you wonder…?